-In 2021-22, the Australian Sports Commission (ASC) revised the dAIS Scheme to ensure athlete support is aligned to the National Athlete Categorisation Framework (NACF), designed to identify, develop and progress athletes along a defined and time limited pathway to the podium.
+The Australian Sports Commission (ASC) dAIS Scheme is aligned to the National Athlete Categorisation Framework (NACF), designed to identify, develop and progress athletes along a defined and time limited pathway to the podium.

 Frequently asked questions

-- The scheme moves to an award rather than reward system;
+- The scheme moved to an award rather than reward system;

-- Bi-annual nomination changes to one annual nomination per financial year (with two payments);
+- Bi-annual nomination changed to one annual nomination per financial year (with two payments);

-- To align with athlete categorisation, dAIS will only have five levels: podium, podium ready, podium potential, developing and emerging;
+- Aligning with athlete categorisation, dAIS now has only have five levels: podium, podium ready, podium potential, developing and emerging;

-- Budget allocation will be maximised in the pursuit of medals and medallists at the Olympic, Paralympic and Commonwealth Games; and
+- Budget allocation is maximised in the pursuit of medals and medallists at the Olympic, Paralympic and Commonwealth Games; and

-- Development of effective policies and procedures will be in place for different circumstances e.g., pregnancy, illness, major injury etc.
+- Development of effective policies and procedures are now in place for different circumstances e.g., pregnancy, illness, major injury etc.

 Athlete categorisation